How To Handle SSRI Withdrawal

 Discontinuing SSRI treatment

-You may choose to discontinue taking SSRIs due to negative side effects, or you may perceive that the medication is not helping your depression.
+You may choose to discontinue taking selective serotonin reuptake inhibitors due to negative side effects, or you may perceive that the medication is not helping your depression.
 Alternatively, it’s possible you planned to use medication as a short-term intervention and are ready to continue treatment with therapy alone.
 If you would like to continue using SSRIs, but you believe your current prescription is not effective, you might want to try switching to a different SSRI.
 Always speak to your doctor regarding starting, stopping, or changing medications.

 Stopping antidepressants may be difficult, because of the possibility of experiencing withdrawal symptoms.
 Talk to your doctor if you would like to consider stopping treatment with an SSRI.
 In almost all cases, your provider will instruct you to start taking a lower dose of the medication before completely discontinuing its use.
 This process of weaning off SSRIs can reduce potential withdrawal symptoms.
 SSRIs have a short half-life (the time it takes for the medication’s concentration to decrease by half in the body), which means that people who take SSRIs have a moderate risk to a relatively high risk of experiencing withdrawal symptoms when discontinuing use.